James Savage (banker): Early years

 James Savage was born on Winter Street, in Boston, Massachusetts, on July 13, 1784, as the ninth child of father Habijah "Thomas" Savage Jr. (April 27, 1741 - November 22, 1806), a merchant, and mother Elizabeth Tudor (March 31, 1745- February 2, 1787).
 He was a fifth generation of the descendant of one of the first Pilgrims, Major Thomas Savage, who came to Massachusetts from England in 1635.

 Savage was just three years old when his mother died giving birth to the family's 12th child, Arthur.
 Savage and his siblings, Elizabeth and Arthur, were sent to be raised by William Savage, a blacksmith in Taunton, Massachusetts.

 Savage obtained the Franklin medal in 1795, and attended the Washington Academy in Machias, Maine, and the Derby Academy in Hingham, Massachusetts, before going to Harvard University, just as his grandfather did in 1695.
 After graduating Harvard in 1803, he went on to studied law at the office of Isaac Parker in Portland, Maine.

 From November 5, 1805 to June 1806, when Savage and cousin Frederic Tudor were both just 21, they travelled to the West Indies during the Napoleonic Wars for a venture of establishing an ice trading business.

 In 1806, Tudor bought his first brig Favorite to carry Fresh Pond ice 1,500 miles south, from Boston to Martinique.
 Favorite left Boston on February 10, 1806, as the following was reported in the Boston Gazette:

 No joke.
 A vessel has cleared at the Custom House for Martinique with a cargo of ice.
 We hope this will not prove a slippery speculation.

 Tudor's business plan included sending his brother William and his cousin, James Savage, ahead to obtain a monopoly from the various governments of the islands.

 We wish you to procure from the gov' [sic] of Cuba a grant exclusive in which we offer you either to take a conces' [sic] of half or procure the privilege for us & we engage to pay you one thousand dollars with reasonable charges, in obtaining it you however to determine which you will do & write to that effect as early as possible.

 Although a considerable amount of the ice melted during the three-week journey south, they did manage to sell much of what remained on board for a loss of $4,500 overall.
 However, this venture became extremely profitable in the years to come.

 When he returned, Savage continued in the practice of law and was admitted to the bar in 1807.
 He then served in both houses of the Massachusetts legislature.
-Savage was also a member of the executive council, and a delegate to the State constitutional convention of 1820, filled several municipal offices, and was a member of the school committee.
+Savage was also a member of the executive council, and a delegate to the Massachusetts Constitutional Convention of 1820–1821, filled several municipal offices, and was a member of the school committee.